joeavanzato/LogBoost/README.md

 ```
 Each line of the input file will be included in it's entirety in the first column of the resulting CSV with additional columns added for the log2geo enrichments.

+To analyze all files in a directory regardless of extension, use '-getall' - the use of '-convert' will only pick up .txt/.log files by default without this.

 #### References
-This section lists any pages, articles or other content used during the building or execution of this tool.
+This section lists any pages, articles, packages or other content that was relied upon or found useful while building this utility.
 * https://www.maxmind.com/en/home
 * https://github.com/korylprince/ipnetgen
 * https://github.com/rs/zerolog